Coordinator: Dr. Adam Myers

 The programmatic purpose of the Minor in Secondary Education is to prepare excellent and reflective teacher candidates in the fields of English, Mathematics, Comprehensive Science, Biology, Chemistry, Earth Science, Physics, Comprehensive Social Studies, and History to successfully utilize 21st Century knowledge, skills, and dispositions for addressing the demands of an ever-changing global and ethnically diverse society, community, and classroom while implementing effective, research-based content pedagogy to meet the individual cognitive and emotional needs of all students, and systematic and reflective analysis of connections between practice and student learning.

 The undergraduate Minor in Secondary Education qualifies graduates for an entry-level (Standard Professional I) license to teach in one of the following subject areas in grades 9-12: English, Mathematics, Comprehensive Science, Biology, Chemistry, Earth Science, Physics, and Comprehensive Social Studies.
-Students major in an appropriate Arts and Sciences discipline and minor in secondary education through completion of a three-semester sequence of courses, which includes a year-long internship incorporating the student teaching semester.
+Students major in an appropriate Arts and Sciences discipline and minor in secondary education through completion of a four-semester sequence of courses, which includes a year-long internship incorporating the student teaching semester.
 The Comprehensive Social Studies license builds on a major in History or Geography; the Comprehensive Science license builds on a major in Biology, Chemistry, Earth Science, or Physics.

 Graduates of the Minor in Secondary Education are prepared to meet the state and national standards for new teachers in the following areas: content and content pedagogical knowledge; authentic applications of instructional design; effective integration of advanced and emerging technologies; respectful learning environments for a diverse student population; facilitation of learning for all students through collaboration and use of multiple instructional strategies; student motivation and management; purposeful and reflective practice; systematic formative and summative assessment; and leadership in schools, community, and profession.